hmustafa95/python_advanced/tuples_sets/readme.md

+Unique Usernames
+Write a program that reads from the console a sequence of N usernames and keeps a collection only of the unique ones.
+On the first line, you will receive an integer N. On the next N lines, you will receive a username.
+Print the collection on the console (the order does not matter):
+Examples

+Sets of Elements
+Write a program that prints a set of elements.
+On the first line, you will receive two numbers - n and m, separated by a single space - representing the lengths of two separate sets.
+On the next n + m lines, you will receive n numbers, which are the numbers in the first set, and m numbers, which are in the second set.
+Find all the unique elements that appear in both and print them on separate lines (the order does not matter).
+For example:
+Set with length n = 4: {1, 3, 5, 7}
+Set with length m = 3: {3, 4, 5}
+Set that contains all the elements that repeat in both sets -> {3, 5}
+Examples

+Periodic Table
+Write a program that keeps all the unique chemical elements.
+On the first line, you will be given a number n - the count of input lines that you will receive.
+On the following n lines, you will be receiving chemical compounds separated by a single space.
+Your task is to print all the unique ones on separate lines (the order does not matter):
+Examples

+Count Symbols
+Write a program that reads a text from the console and counts the occurrences of each character in it.
+Print the results in alphabetical (lexicographical) order.
+Examples

+Longest Intersection
+Write a program that finds the longest intersection.
+You will be given a number N. On each of the next N lines you will be given two ranges in the format: "{first_start},{first_end}-{second_start},{second_end}".
+You should find the intersection of these two ranges.
+The start and end numbers in the ranges are inclusive.
+Finally, you should find the longest intersection of all N intersections, print the numbers that are included and its length in the format: "Longest intersection is [{longest_intersection_numbers}] with length {length_longest_intersection}"
+Note: in each range, there will always be an intersection.
+If there are two equal intersections, print the first one.
+Examples

+Battle of Names
+You will receive a number N. On the following N lines, you will be receiving names.
+You should sum the ASCII values of each letter in the name and integer divide it by the number of the current row (starting from 1).
+Save the result to a set of either odd or even numbers, depending on if the resulting number is odd or even.
+After that, sum the values of each set.
+If the sums of the two sets are equal, print the union of the values, separated by ", ".
+If the sum of the odd numbers is bigger than the sum of the even numbers, print the different values, separated by ", ".
+If the sum of the even numbers is bigger than the sum of the odd numbers, print the symmetric-different values, separated by ", ".
+NOTE: On every operation, the starting set should be the odd set Examples

 Count Same Values
 You will be given numbers separated by a space.
 Write a program that prints the number of occurrences of each number in the format "{number} - {count} times".
 The number must be formatted to the first decimal point.
 Examples